Tareq-Diab/Trajectory_Aware_DRL-NAV/README.md

 Welcome to the official repository for **Trajectory-Aware Deep Reinforcement Learning Navigation Using Multichannel Cost Maps**, as featured in our paper published in the *MDPI Robotics Journal*.
 This project explores an innovative approach to autonomous navigation in dynamic environments by leveraging multichannel cost maps and trajectory prediction techniques.

+### ⚠️ Note
+The publish date has been moved to May.

 ## About the Repository
 This repository will include:
 - **Codebase**: Our deep reinforcement learning models.